 Don’t progress any further until you have a very clear idea about your target capacity.
 Gyms should have a very good idea of how many people are expected in the building at any one time.
 Targeting more than you can achieve may lead to a waste of money and resources, and ultimately put you out of business.
 On the flip side, you may find that the venue soon becomes too small for the amount of members you have gained.
 If possible, it’s good to choose a venue that can potentially be expanded in the future.

-When considering your space requirements, you will need to determine how much equipment is required and their dimensions.
+From toilet partition height to equipment quantity, when considering your space requirements, you will need to determine how much equipment is required and their dimensions.

 There’s also changing rooms and private class rooms to think about, as well as providing members with enough space to be able to exercise and roam freely without bumping into anybody.
 Your aim should be able to maximize space so that revenue and capacity figures can be boosted without sacrificing quality of the gym environment.